DRIVING RESOURCE EFFICIENCY

 Climate change risks and opportunities

 All transition risks and opportunities were assessed against the most ambitious transition scenario developed by the International Energy Agency, called Net Zero Emissions by 2050.
 The results showed that the highest transition risks for the group were in the areas of policy and legal, specifically in the areas of enhanced reporting obligations and increased pricing of GHG emissions.
-Some of our divisions are exposed to carbon tax, which could increase their tax liability.

 For the initial physical risk assessment, 10 key group production sites were selected.
 The basis for selection was the materiality to group revenue and/or the location of the site in an area known to be affected by climate change dynamics.
-The risk was measured against the worst of the five scenarios used by the Intergovernmental Panel on Climate Change (‘IPCC’), called Shared Socioeconomic Pathway 5-8.5, for future annual carbon emissions.
+The risk was measured against the worst of the five scenarios used by the Intergovernmental Panel on Climate Change (IPCC), called Shared Socioeconomic Pathway 5-8.5, for future annual carbon emissions.
 The following physical risks were considered: fire, water stress and drought, rainfall-induced landslides, extreme rainfall and flooding, river flooding, and extreme cold and heat.
-The preliminary assessment indicated that the overall physical risk to key sites was low to moderate.
+The assessment indicated that the overall physical risk at key sites was low to moderate.

 Our strategic response to climate change risks and opportunities